Artistic and Executive Director: Catherine Bourgeois

 Pénélope Bourque completed the playwriting programme at the National Theatre School of Canada in 2013, having previously studied cinema and literature.
 She now devotes her time to writing, translating, and producing theatre.
 Her dramaturgical practice is anchored in her relationships with a range of communities.

 With the collective Ce n’était pas du vin, she authored Iseult & Evaelle – un beau conte d’amour et de mort (Réseau Accès culture, 2016), La chasse aux billes (Place des arts, 2017), and Jaunes et rouges brillent les étoiles (ZH Festival, 2017).
 For the company Nervous Hunter, she was part of the creative team behind Lévriers (MAI, 2018; National Arts Centre, 2019).
-Her French translation of Rhiannon Collett’s The Kissing Game will be presented by Youtheatre as part of its 2020-2021 season.
-She has been the Creative Producer at Joe Jack & John since 2014 and collaborated in the creation of its 2018 show Dis Merci.
+Her French translation of Rhiannon Collett’s play J’ai jamais… (The Kissing Game) premiered with Youtheatre as part of the 2020-2021 season.
+She’s helmed the production team for Joe Jack & John since 2015, where she also works regularly as both dramaturg and writing collaborator.

 Michael Nimbley has been studying theatre at Les Muses – Centre des arts de la scène since 2004.
 A bilingual actor (English/French), the extent of his talent was apparent in 2006 and 2008 in Le temps des marguerites, presented at Tangente.
 Known for his ineffable charisma and singular voice, this veteran actor played the lead role in Joe Jack & John’s Mimi, myself et tous ceux qui me regardent in 2009.
 In 2010, Michael appeared alongside the actor Frédéric Lavallée in the Cabaret Les Muses at l’Astral, playing a disturbing character in an excerpt from Edward Albee’s Zoo Story directed by Richard Gaulin.
 After winning Best Actor at the 2012 Gala des Cochons d’Or for his role in Joe Jack & John’s Just fake it, he toured with the show to Rimouski, Laval, Liège, and Berlin.
 “His onstage presence and his sincerity are disarming,” wrote Suzanne Vallières-Nolet on the website Plein Espace.
 Michael participated in the creation of AVALe, (Théâtre Aux Écuries, 2014) and Abîmés (Théâtre Denise-Pelletier, 2016).
 Film credits include Eric Savoie’s Cendres, presented as part of Kino in 2007, as well as Louise Archambault’s most recent film, Gabrielle.
 Television roles include Annie et ses hommes.
 Since 2018, Michael has been Joe Jack & John’s Artist-in-Residence.
 He is also passionate about curling.